cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 The interface could be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).

-Likewise, when developing IBC middleware the `Middleware` interface should be implemented.
+Likewise when developing IBC middleware, the `Middleware` interface should be implemented.
 It can be found in the same file as the `IBCModule` and looks as follows.

 ```go
 type Middleware interface {